-- Maps (F Droid) uses OpenStreetMap data (offline).
+- Maps (F Droid) – uses OpenStreetMap data (offline).

 Google Play Store alternative

+Currently the best Google Play Store alternative is to use F-Droid.
 As explained on the official site, F-Droid is an installable catalog of FOSS (Free and Open Source Software) applications for the Android platform.

-Google Chrome operating system alternative
+Google Chrome OS alternative

 Want to ditch the Chromebook and Chrome OS?
 Here are a few alternatives: